 If you are using iCloud Photo Library, any adjustments you make to images with RAW Power for iOS will be synchronized to the photo library on your Mac.
-You can continue non-destructively editing those images with RAW Power for Mac, using the Photos extension (and return to iOS again, if you like).
-Due to limitations in macOS, the standalone application cannot edit images from iCloud.
+You can continue non-destructively editing those images with RAW Power for Mac, using the Photos extension or standalone app (and return to iOS again, if you like).